Bulk Diesel Fuel Frequently Asked Questions

-Where do Pacific NW vendors get their fuel?
+Where do Pacific Northwest vendors get their fuel?

 Through its Pacific Operations unit, Kinder Morgan operates approximately 3,000 miles of refined products pipeline that serves Arizona, California, Nevada, New Mexico, Oregon, Washington and Texas.
 With roots dating back to 1956, it is the largest products pipeline in the Western U.S., transporting more than one million barrels per day of gasoline, jet fuel and diesel fuel to our customers.
-Additionally, the company-owned terminals provide services such as liquid petroleum product storage and loading facilities for delivery trucks.
+The company-owned terminals also provide additional services, such as liquid petroleum product storage and loading facilities for delivery trucks.

 In the United States, diesel fuel is controlled according the American Society for Testing and Materials Standard D975-97.
 This standard describes a limited number of properties that diesel fuels must meet.
 It should be noted that the requirements are all performance- based.
 They do not mandate the composition of the fuel, only the specific performance related requirements demanded of a fuel for a diesel engine.
 The requirements of D975 are described below.

-Grade No. 1-D and Ultra Low Sulfur 1-D: A light distillate fuel for applications requiring a higher volatility fuel for rapidly fluctuating loads and speeds as in light trucks and buses.
-The specification for this grade of diesel fuel overlaps with kerosene and jet fuel and all three are commonly produced from the same base stock.
+Grade No. 1-D and Ultra-Low Sulfur 1-D: This is a light distillate fuel for applications requiring a higher volatility fuel to accommodate rapidly fluctuating loads and speeds, as in light trucks and buses.
+The specification for this grade of diesel fuel overlaps with kerosene and jet fuel, and all three are commonly produced from the same base stock.
 One major use for No. 1-D diesel fuel is to blend with No. 2-D during winter to provide improved cold flow properties.
-Ultra Ultra Low sulfur fuel is required for on-highway use with sulfur level < 0.05%.
+Ultra Ultra-Low sulfur fuel is required for on-highway use with sulfur level < 0.05%.

-Grade No. 2-D and Ultra Low Sulfur 2-D: A middle or mid-grade distillate fuel for applications that do not require a high volatility fuel.
-Typical applications are high-speed engines that operate for sustained periods at high load.
-Ultra Low sulfur fuel is required for on-highway use with sulfur level < 0.05%.
+Grade No. 2-D and Ultra-Low Sulfur 2-D: This is a middle- or mid-grade distillate fuel for applications that do not require a high volatility fuel.
+Typical applications include high-speed engines that operate for sustained periods at high load.
+Ultra-Low sulfur fuel is required for on-highway use with sulfur level < 0.05%.

 Dirty fuel will cause premature parts failure in equipment of any age.
+But newer equipment has far tighter tolerances than what we saw in previous decades.
 Today’s new and improved Tier 4 rail injector engines are more efficient, they burn cleaner, and run better, they are more powerful than ever before.
 But there are things that make fuel quality more important than ever.
-Because of the extremely high pressures (upwards of 35,000psi at the injector tip), the possibility of damage from dirty wet fuel is more prevalent than ever, this damage is much more pronounced in newer equipment with HPCR (High Pressure Common Rail) fuel systems.
-Hard particulate is commonly referred to as “dirt”, but is in fact made up of a wide variety of materials found at job sites (coal, iron, salt, etc.), generated by fuel tanks and lines (rust, corrosion, etc.) and inside engines (carbonatious materials and wear particles).
+Because of the extremely high pressures (upwards of 35,000psi at the injector tip), the possibility of damage from dirty wet fuel is more prevalent than ever.
+This damage is much more pronounced in newer equipment with High Pressure Common Rail (HPCR) fuel systems.
+Hard particulate is commonly referred to as “dirt,” but is in fact made up of a wide variety of materials found at job sites (coal, iron, salt, etc.), generated by fuel tanks and lines (rust, corrosion, etc.) and inside engines (carbonaceous materials and wear particles).

-Frequent diesel fuel filter changes and the expensive and time consuming task of cleaning diesel fuel tanks have become acceptable periodic maintenance instead of a warning signal for diesel engine failure.
-Diesel fuel filter elements should last a thousand hours or more, and injectors some 15,000 hours.
+Frequent diesel fuel filter changes — as well as the expensive, and time consuming, task of cleaning diesel fuel tanks — have become acceptable periodic maintenance, instead of a warning signal, for diesel engine failure.
+Diesel fuel filter elements should last a thousand hours or more, and injectors should endure 15,000 hours.
 However, since diesel fuel is inherently unstable, solids begin to form and the accumulating tank sludge will eventually clog your diesel fuel filters, ruin your injectors and cause diesel engines to smoke.

 - Clogged and slimy filters